 It seems is this is another project where it will be all intellectualism from its creative team, and no missional action.
 This frustrates me.
 There is a lot of talk and discussion about doing the work of Jesus but not enough actual doing.

 Despite my reservations above, “all intellectualism” is the one thing I am not worried about.
 I think that the intent is and the result will be action – missional action and missional evangelism.

 Good goals (missional, evangelism, etc…), with a more descriptive theological foundation, from a group with a proven track record of “Jesus Creed” type motives.
 One may not agree 100% with everything about it, but it is easy to see that there is far, far more good here than bad.

 Sorry to jump back in and be stubborn if this is clear to everyone else, but I did read the website (two months ago when Dan Kimball introduced it, and then again last night), and both times I thought, “What is this?”
 I read it again today, and I still don’t get it.
 The website says it is a “New community” that is forming; a group of people who want to dream and work for the gospel together and not alone, and missionally-minded people who are doing different things but with the same goal.

 Thanks for these comments and the feedback; it is always good to hear the concerns.
 Yes, there are lots of networks available and we know The Origins Project is not for everyone.

-Hello again!
-RJS – Thank you for your very understandable concern and comment.
-As you noticed it is a very diverse group.
-In terms of females as you are asking about, The Creative Team is not entirely formed yet and the names so far were friends whom we have been talking about this.
-Something you need to know is that each of us are part of local church leadership teams and communities and females very much involved in leadership and shaping our churches.
-So our churches are part of this with many females and the names on the list are representing many others.
-Tchr – Thanks for expressing your comment too.
-Ironically it is wanting to be a community taking action is exactly what is drawing this group together.
-And as I commented earlier (please check that) you can easily see that action is not void in our churches from those so far on the Creative Team.
-Rick founded Advent Conspiracy and from knowing the other churches involved, that is one concern that you won’t have to worry about with this community!
 Jesse – We are just in the very beginning stages of this.
 We have another meeting in a few weeks and will be shaping more of it as we go along and as we get input – but bottom-line what is driving this is our common passion around evangelism.
 There are networks like Willow Creek, and church planting networks – but for those of us who have already church planted it is energizing to be around others with this same passion.
 When I get to talk to others and hear stories in their churches about people who did not know Jesus before putting faith in Him, it energizes me.
 When I visit other churches and see baptisms and hear the stories of those who did not know Jesus putting trusting in the cross and believing in Jesus it is thrilling and this carries me along to stay on mission and being encouraged in this way.
 So the sharing of stories, ideas, what God is doing in different places and in different kinds of churches will be what this is about.
 And of course, with those like Scot in this community talking about the theology of everything.
 I know that I get so encouraged from others, and that is what is behind all this to be encouraging and building realtionships with those with the same passion.
 It doesn’t just happen on it’s own and developing networks or communities accelerate people who wouldn’t normally get to meet one another, to do so.
-I will post some on my blog soon, but I wish you could be reading all the comments and reasons people are saying when they fill out the little sign-up for email updates form.
-As Scot as said, we have barely done anything to get the word out about it yet, but have literally hundreds signing up and their words are so encouraging as to why they are.
-So for many, it is striking a needed chord which I am assuming is the same reason I know myself, Scot and the others are even doing this.
-The body of Christ is very diverse, and diversity doesn’t mean division.
-So this is for those who feel the desire to be fueled and energized around evangelism/mission together.
-There are many wonderful networks and communities out there, and on The Creative Team several have other networks they are involved with or leading too.
-We are kicking it off, so to speak, at Catalyst WestCoast which happens in April http://www.catalystwestcoast.com/ If you go to the Origins Project section, you will see that it is starting with main sessions and labs which will be all about this and by then we will hopefully have a community web site and announce future gatherings together we are figuring out now.
-This will grow and extend as people are giving input and whatever the best way to encourage each other as we share and discover and explore evangelism and mission today- that is what will develop.
-Anyway, that’s a little more and I think over the next several months we will be able to more clearly articulate more specifics.
-We are in listening, praying, thinking and initial planning mode now.
-So that is why all the comments from people are so helpful who are sharing as they sign up for updates (that we soon will start sending out!).
-Thanks for sharing your thoughts, Dan

 I loved this line, “Ancient Text.
 Present Context.
 Future Textures.”